the-events-calendar/the-events-calendar/readme.txt

 * Bug - Addressed numerous minor styling issues with the Twenty Fifteen theme
 * Bug - Fixed bug where an empty Events Calendar widget would cause a "No events found" notice to be displayed despite events being displayed in the main event loop
+* Tweak - Removed TribeEventsPro.recurrence JS from the front-end (Props to Marty for this one!)
+* Tweak - Made some changes to the EOD cutoff functionality behavior

 = [3.10] 2015-06-15 =